zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 (This is before wheels existed, of course, so that would have been even more true.)

-There are probably also quite a few duplicates of this issue that *weren't* marked as such - for example, I found [issue 2103](https://github.com/pypa/pip/issues/2103).
+There are probably also quite a few later duplicates of this issue that *weren't* marked as such - for example, I found [issue 2103](https://github.com/pypa/pip/issues/2103).

 ### April 2015